TurixAI/TuriX-CUA/README.md

 #### 4.2 Edit API Configuration

-Gte the key for free from our official web page.
+Get the key for free from our official web page.

 Edit API in `examples/config.json`:
 ```json